chaoyuefei/RoboSandbox/README.md

 <a id='1'></a>
 ## Synopsis

-RoboSandbox (rsb), an opensource Python framework designed for robotic manipulator design and analysis.
+RoboSandbox, an open-source Python framework designed for robotic manipulator design and analysis.
 Different robot models and their workspaces can be evaluated, providing a unified environment for reach, global index, and other performance metrics.

 The design goals are: